bsekharreddy/M1_Application_Mini-voting-system/5_report/Readme.md

 It contains a UML diagram of the project.
 BY seeing this anyone can understand the test cases behind the logic of the diagram.
 This is means of explaining the project in simple manner.
 ![image](https://user-images.githubusercontent.com/94459654/143376014-498d0398-7b82-49ab-9869-cbad9d396832.png)

+#Testing and output analysis

+Admin Login and New Election initialisation

+Student Login and Voting

+Admin Login to check Results

+Ban User ID

+Delete illegal votes